plone/training/docs/react/actions.md

 ```

-We can remove all the edit and delete references since that will be handled by the {file}`FaqItem` to clean up our code.
+We can remove all the edit and delete references, since those will be handled by the `FaqItem` to clean up our code.
-We will also change the {file}`onSubmit` handler to use the  {file}`addFaqItem` action.
+We will also change the `onSubmit` handler to use the  `addFaqItem` action.
 The result will be as follows:

 ```{code-block} jsx